 - is in 5GMM-CONNECTED mode with RRC inactive indication and requests the network to release the NAS signalling connection; or

-- is in 5GMM-CONNECTED mode with RRC inactive indication, rejects the RAN paging and requests the network to release the NAS signalling connection.
+- is in 5GMM-CONNECTED mode with RRC inactive indication, rejects the RAN paging and requests the network to release the NAS signalling connection; or

+- requests the network to remove the paging restriction (see case m in subclause 5.6.1.1).

 The UE stays in the current serving cell and applies the normal cell reselection process.
 The service request procedure is started, if still necessary, when timer T3447 expires or timer T3447 is stopped.